tum-esi/testbench/README.md

 0. Start a servient that has a TD so that TestBench can interact with it.

-    1. `testing-files/faultyThing.js` shows an example test servient with ONLY BAD implementations.
-Run `faultyThing.js` by executing `node testing-files/faultyThing.js` inside `testbench` directory.
+    1. `testing-files/faultyThing.ts` shows an example test servient with ONLY BAD implementations.
+Run `faultyThing.ts` by executing `ts-node testing-files/faultyThing.ts` inside `testbench` directory.
-    2. `testing-files/perfectThing.js` shows an example test servient with ONLY GOOD implementations.
-Run `perfectThing.js` by executing `node testing-files/perfectThing.js` inside `testbench` directory.
+    2. `testing-files/perfectThing.ts` shows an example test servient with ONLY GOOD implementations.
+Run `perfectThing.ts` by executing `ts-node testing-files/perfectThing.ts` inside `testbench` directory.

 1. Run with: `npm start`
 2. Interact with the testbench using REST clients such as `cURL`, `Postman` etc.